What NOT to Look for in an Auto Repair Shop: Avoid These Common Red Flags

 2. High-Pressure Sales Tactics

 High-pressure sales tactics have no place in a reputable shop, and you should never feel forced into making decisions.
 The best repair facilities educate you and provide all the information you need so you can make the best decision for your vehicle.
-If a shop pressures you into spending hundreds on preventative maintenance by framing it as an urgent, life-or-death matter, that’s neither honest nor ethical.
-Look for shops that treat you with respect and honor your decisions.
-When critical safety issues arise, you deserve a trusted partner—not one that leaves you wondering if you’re being taken for a ride.
+When critical safety issues arise, you deserve a trusted partner, not one that leaves you wondering if you’re being taken for a ride.

 3. Bad First Impressions